RiffLord/Oblique-Strategies/README.md

 ## Description

 This implementation is a very basic Android app.
-The user taps the screen to prompt the app to read a random line from the text file containing all of the cards' contents.
+The user swipes left on the screen to prompt the app to read a random line from the text file containing all of the cards' contents.
+They can also swipe right to view previously drawn cards.

 ## Installation